jasand-pereza/custom-post-types-to-csv/README.md

 * Active in the Wordpress admin

 #### Path changes
-You may need to change the relative path of $install_dir in download.php to match your installation.
+You may need to change the relative path of $install_dir in download.php to match your installations root directory.

 ```PHP
 <?php